imyuru/imyuru/README.md

 📚 I am dedicated to studying and developing projects in the field of cybersecurity and software development.

-🌱 Currently, I'm learning Django and NextJS.
+🌱 Currently, I'm learning Django,NextJS and Typescript.

 💬 Feel free to ask me anything; I'm here to help.